alexmlong/ai-calendar-backend/README.md

-# ai-calendar-backend
+# AI Calendar Backend
-Backend for AI Calendar prototype
+Backend for AI Calendar prototype made in a hackathon with my girlfriend :)

-This provides a service which is expected to be called to from a front end app, allowing the user to convert natural language into Google calendar event JSON object via OpenAI's GPT-3 API.
+This provides a service which is expected to be called to from a front end app, allowing the user to convert natural language into Google calendar event JSON objects via OpenAI's GPT-3 API.

 ## Environment variables